linode/apl-core/policies/README.md

 ### Hostmount-anyuid

-Provides all the features of the restricted SCC but allows host mounts and any UID by a pod.
+Provides all the features of the restricted Constraint but allows host mounts and any UID by a pod.
 Allows host file system access as any UID, including UID 0.

 ```yaml
 charts: